Alaska Highway Multi-Use Trail Plan in Whitehorse

 What’s happening?

-This plan will help:
+This plan will be based on:

 Engagement phases

-Phase 1
+Phase 1 - January 2025

-Phase 2
+Phase 2 - May 2025

-Benefits of expanding the trail
+Benefits of the trail

 This project will create a well-connected trail network in Whitehorse.
 The improved trails will support active transportation like walking, biking and skiing.